 Launch publicity – or send out invitations

 Send out exhibitor registration forms and “Save the Date” announcements.
-Set up attendee registration, either online or mail in (for annual conferences).
+Set up attendee registration, either online or mail in with the help of setting a data management tool (for annual conferences).

 Confirm entertainment or speakers

 Make travel arrangements for performers or come up with other entertainment ideas.
 Draft a program of events/agenda to your speakers.
 Book entertainment, photography, videography, and speakers.

 Here’s a brief 3-month event planning checklist and timeline: